phryneas/redux-starter-kit/docs/usage/usage-with-typescript.md

 })
 ```

-If you are performing a request that you know will typically either be a success or have an expected error format, you can pass in a type to `rejectValue` and `return rejectWithValue(knownPayload)`.
-This allows you to reference the error payload in the reducer as well as in a component
+If you are performing a request that you know will typically either be a success or have an expected error format, you can pass in a type to `rejectValue` and `return rejectWithValue(knownPayload)` in the action creator.
+This allows you to reference the error payload in the reducer as well as in a component after dispatching the `createAsyncThunk` action.

 ```ts
 interface MyKnownError {